vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Clooney, Francis X. 2018 [2017–2018].
 “Rāmānuja’s Nityam: A Neglected Key to His Theology.”
 Brahmavidyā (The Adyar Library Bulletin) 81–82 (Special Issue: Śrī Rāmānuja’s Sahasrābdi): 231– 64.
 Clooney, Francis X. Forthcoming.
 “Meditation in Practice in Theory: Rāmānuja’s Prescriptions on Meditation in the Nityam in Light of His Commentarial Works.”
 In Godabarisha Mishra, ed., a volume of essays marking the one thousandth birth anniversary of Rāmānuja.
 In preparation.
 Dutta, Ranjeeta.
 2014.
 From Hagiographies to Biographies: Rāmānuja in Tradition and History.
 New Delhi: Oxford University Press.
 Esnoul, Anne-Marie.
 1972.
 “Le Nityagrantha de Rāmānuja.”
 Journal Asiatique 260, 1–2: 39–78.
-Garud˙a Vāhana Paṇd˙ita.
+Garuḍa Vāhana Paṇḍita.
 1978.
-Divyasūricaritam, with the Hindi rendering by Paṇd˙ita Mādhavācārya (eds.
+Divyasūricaritam, with the Hindi rendering by Paṇḍita Mādhavācārya (eds.
 T. A. Sampath Kumaracharya and K. K. A. Venkatatachari).
 Bombay: Ananthacharya Research Institute.
 Krishna Ayyangar Swami, N. S. See Rāmānuja 2010.
 Krishnaswami, K. R. See Rāmānuja 2014.
 Krishnaswami Ayyangar, S. See Rāmānuja 1976.